Bahiga Hafez: Personal life

-Bahiga Hafez was born and raised in Alexandria, Egypt to an aristocratic family with ties to monarchy.
-Hafez began studying music in Cairo and later went on to study musical composition in Paris, studying piano at the conservatory.
+Bahiga Hafez was born and raised in Alexandria, Egypt, to an aristocratic family with ties to monarchy.
+Hafez began studying music in Cairo and later went on to study musical composition and piano in Paris.
 Hafez could speak French, Arabic, and other languages.
-Hafez was a Pacha heiress.
+Hafez was the daughter of Ismail Pacha Hafez, who played the oud and was a great lover of music.

 After returning to Egypt, she lived in Cairo where she held literary salons.
-Also upon her return to Egypt, Hafez released an album entitled Bahiga that played on the radio broadcast of the time.

-In 1930, she starred in the film Zeinab (1930).
-This caused her family to disinherit her, since working in cinema was seen as shameful at the time, especially for someone of her social status.
+Also upon her return to Egypt, Hafez released record entitled Bahiga, that was played on the radio.
+In 1930, after having played the title role in the silent film Zeinab, her family disinherited her, since working in cinema was seen as shameful, especially for someone of her social status.

 Career

-Hafez is often cited as being one of the pioneering women in Egyptian cinema.
-She started her career in film as an actress, starring in the silent film Zaynab (1930), directed by Mohammed Karim, which she also composed the score for.
-Karim had been searching for a particularly feminine face for the title role, and after meeting Hafez at a party, offered her the role.
+Hafez has been cited as one of the pioneering women in Egyptian cinema.
+She started her career in film as an actress in the silent film Zaynab, directed by Mohammed Karim, for which she also composed the musical score.
+Karim had been searching for an actress for the title role, and after meeting Hafez at a party, offered her the role.
 The film itself was quite popular.
-Her involvement in this project sparked her interest in working in film.